 - Poor judgment

 Major life activities include the operation of any major bodily function.
 For example, things that affect the immune system, bowels, bladder, digestive, endocrine, reproductive functions, etc.

 Basic daily functions also count as major life activities.
 Things like eating, sleeping, standing, walking, speaking, bathing, dressing, shaving, preparing a meal, etc. It also includes problems with learning, reading, thinking, interacting, and working.

 The impairment has to have more than just a small effect on major life activities.
 It has to keep you from doing these activities substantially.
 However, the ADA defines ‘substantially limits’ in a broad way that covers as many people as possible.

 To be substantial, your impairment does not have to last for a certain amount of time.
 A condition that lasts for less than six months can also qualify.
 It depends on the facts of your case.
 There is no need to go through a lot of medical testing to gather proof.
 Use all available evidence to show that your condition keeps you from doing major life activities.

 - A person who has paraplegia is substantially limited in the major life activity of walking;

 - A person who is blind is substantially limited in the major life activity of seeing;

-- A person with a developmental disability may be substantially limited in the major life activity of learning; and
+- A person with a developmental disability may be substantially limited in learning.

-Impairments whose symptoms come and include epilepsy, hypertension, asthma, diabetes, major depressive disorder, bipolar disorder, and schizophrenia.
-An impairment such as cancer that is in remission is also a disability if it may return in a substantially limiting form.
+Epilepsy, asthma, diabetes, major depression, bipolar, and etc. An impairment such as cancer that is in remission is a disability if it may return.

 Factors to look at in determining if an impairment is substantially limiting